Hey there, new teacher! Is behavior management on your brain? As a new teacher, a well-managed classroom is the first step to a successful year.

 You build a strong foundation through routines and procedures, explicitly taught.

 Begin with general classroom rules.
-I use the Whole Brain Teaching Technique in my classroom, and I use the 5 rules that go with this system.
+I use the Whole Brain Teaching Technique in my classroom, (additional info at bottom) and I use the 5 rules that go with this system.
 Teachers today are highly encouraged to include the students in the process of creating classroom expectations.
 Even with the ready-made rules, I still do this!
 For each rule, we talk about the meaning, and list examples and non-examples of each rule in action.
 The non-examples are important and powerful, because you are showing them what you don’t want to see.
 (Thus eliminating the, “well, you never said NOT to…) I post these along with the 5 Rules so we can easily refer to them.

 Not only should you be specific in your instruction, but also in your feedback!
-When a student chooses to complete a Pickle activity to practice skills he needs, instead of playing the math game he doesn’t really need with his friends, praise him for Making Smart Choices! (rule #4) Conversely, when little Johnny interrupts little Susie, remind him that interrupting was something we discussed as breaking Rule #3 (Respect Yourself, Respect Others, Respect This Place)
+For example, when a student chooses to complete a Pickle activity to practice skills he needs, instead of playing the math game he doesn’t really need with his friends, praise him for Making Smart Choices! (rule #4) Conversely, when little Johnny interrupts little Susie, remind him that interrupting was something we discussed as breaking Rule #3 (Respect Yourself, Respect Others, Respect This Place)

 Set your students up for success!